A quick flight

 The one thing that jumped out to me when I took a look at the hint system was that, while the hinting was fairly humorous, sometimes it felt a little more focused on entertainment value than it was hint delivery.

-Overall, The Missing Flight was a fun entry level game.
+Overall, The Missed Flight was a fun entry level game.
 There was a lot of care put into it.
 It was compact, and player-friendly.
 While it didn’t have the narrative or mechanical depth that I personally seek, I think that it’s a great game for newer players, and folks who enjoy straightforward, low-commitment puzzling.
 I might not normally seek a game like this out, but I honestly enjoyed banging through these puzzles.

 Tips For Players